seanmorton/unboxed/README.md

-Scripts that setup my development environment on unboxed (brand new) computers.
+Scripts that setup my development environment on unboxed (brand new) computers 💻 ✨